LizEve/LSU_Herbarium_Imaging_Scripts/HerbariumNotes.md

 + reorganize script
     + test on server in my home folder
         + NO has CR files. that are getting flagged as corrupt
-    - test in LaCie
+    + test in LaCie
-        - are
     + output csv for all different files with issues- corrupted, no image.
-- figure out running python on windows
++ figure out running python on windows
-- set up test folders on windows machine.
++ set up test folders on windows machine.
 -